Miglas' windows meet the Australian Standards regulations AS2047 and AS1288.

 Water Penetration Resistance

-Water infiltration measures the amount of water and pressure that a window can resist to keep the water from leaking through it.
+Water infiltration measures the amount of water and pressure that a window can resist keeping the water from leaking through it.
 The higher the water infiltration rating, the better the window is at resisting water leakage.

 AGWA (Australian Glass & Window Association)